-(UPDATED 9/30/2020) Description of the 2020 Crocker Art Auction, an annual event to raise funds for the Crocker Art Museum and its varied programs.
-See UPDATE below.
+(Last UPDATED 5/27/2021) Description of the 2021 Crocker Art Auction, an annual event to raise funds for the Crocker Art Museum and its varied programs.

 The 2020 Crocker Art Auction is currently underway, but you still have time to get registered and participate!
 Like all annual events in Sacramento that have not been outright cancelled so far this year due to the COVID-19 pandemic, the Crocker Art Auction is being held virtually.

 Interested in filling that blank space on your wall with an original work of art, or looking for a conversation piece to grace your coffee table?
-If so, you may want to check out the Crocker Art Auction (see link for specifics) this year.
+If so, you may want to check out the Crocker Art Auction this year.
 After all, registration is free and you don’t have plans to go to the theatre that evening.

 The Crocker Art Auction is actually three auctions featuring over 200 curated artworks, including works by many Sacramento area artists.